Halisaurus

-Halisaurus is an extinct genus of marine reptile belonging to the mosasaur family.
+Halisaurus is an extinct genus of mosasaur named by Othniel Charles Marsh in 1869.
 The holotype, consisting of an angular and a basicranium fragment discovered near Hornerstown, New Jersey, already revealed a relatively unique combination of features and prompted a new genus to be described.
-It was named by Othniel Charles Marsh in 1869 and means "ocean lizard".
+Its name is a portmanteau of the Ancient Greek ἅλς (háls; "sea") and σαῦρος (saûros; "lizard").
 It was renamed by Marsh to Baptosaurus in 1870, since he believed the name to already be preoccupied by the fish Halosaurus.
 According to modern rules, a difference of a letter is enough and the substitute name is unneeded, making "Baptosaurus" a junior synonym.

-Since its description, more complete remains have been uncovered from fossil deposits throughout the world with particularly complete remains found in Morocco and the United States.
+Since its description, more complete remains have been uncovered from fossil deposits throughout the world with particularly complete remains found in North America and North Africa.
 The genus remains a key taxon in mosasaur systematics due to its unique set of features and as the most complete representative of its subfamily, the Halisaurinae.

 With a length of 3–4 m, Halisaurus was comparatively small by mosasaur standards.
 Though bigger than earlier and more basal mosasaurs, such as Dallasaurus, the sleek Halisaurus would have been dwarfed by many of its contemporaries, such as Tylosaurus and larger species of Clidastes.

 Description

 Halisaurus appeared relatively early in the evolutionary history of the mosasaurs, during the Santonian.
 As such, the genus retains many primitive characteristics, as does the Halisaurinae at large.
 It was a medium-sized mosasaur about 3–4 m long.
 The length of the dubious H. onchognathus is difficult to tell due to the lack of remains, but was likely similar.

-As in other halisaurines, the flippers of Halisaurus are poorly differentiated which means that the genus lacked the hydrophalangy of more advanced mosasaurs.
+As in other halisaurines, the flippers of Halisaurus are poorly differentiated which means that the genus lacked the hyperphalangy of more advanced mosasaurs.
 That Halisaurus was a relatively poor swimmer is relatively surprising considering its small size, since other small and medium-sized mosasaurs were mostly adept swimmers.
-The description of Phosphorosaurus ponpetelegans revealed that Phosphorosaurus, another member of the Halisaurinae, was highly specialized to compensate for its lack of hydrophalangy.
+The description of Phosphorosaurus ponpetelegans revealed that Phosphorosaurus, another member of the Halisaurinae, was highly specialized to compensate for its lack of hyperphalangy.